As the world becomes increasingly uncertain, Regions Financial Corporation (RF) offers stability - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Jan 27 when Ritter William D. sold 13,000 shares for $23.42 per share.
 The transaction valued at 304,456 led to the insider holds 24,344 shares of the business.

 Lusco C. Matthew sold 100,000 shares of RF for $2,282,760 on Jan 25.
 The SEVP & CRO now owns 77,843 shares after completing the transaction at $22.83 per share.